-The Department of Chemistry at Colorado State occupies a modern, 157,000-square-foot building.
-There are four floors of offices, teaching and research laboratories, chemical and equipment stockrooms, and machine, glassblowing, and electronics shops, as well as lecture halls, classrooms, and seminar rooms.
+The Department of Chemistry at Colorado State occupies three buildings on the main CSU campus.
+The 157,000 square-foot Chemistry Building houses four floors of offices, teaching and research laboratories, chemical and equipment stockrooms, and machine, glassblowing, and electronics shops, as well as lecture halls, classrooms, and seminar rooms.

-Yates Hall opened in the fall of 2002.
-The new building houses state-of-the-art undergraduate laboratories and classrooms for biology, biochemistry, and chemistry (4th & 5th floors).
+The Albert C. Yates Hall opened in the fall of 2002.
+The Yates Building houses state-of-the-art undergraduate laboratories and classrooms for biology, biochemistry, and chemistry (4th & 5th floors).

 The department houses a number of modern support facilities, including: